 It’s hard to find people who have never used your product before and fit certain criteria at the same time.
 Still, how do you find them?
 In most cases, you’ll need to look for respondents of your desired segment individually.
-You can do it via official communities in Slack, Telegram or Facebook, for example.
+You can do it via official communities in Slack, Telegram, or Facebook, for example.
 You can also ask your users for a way to reach out to their co-workers.
-In any case, just don’t forget to take time looking for respondents into account when planning a research.
+In any case, just don’t forget to take time looking for respondents into account when planning research.

 What questions to ask and how to ask them